LandonSchropp/landonschropp.github.io/source/notes/2016-09-01-how-to-master-any-skill-by-deconstructing-it.md

 ## Takeaways

 * The first step is to be very confident.
-You have to have optimism that you can achieve what goes
+You have to have optimism that you can achieve beyond your personal limitations.
-* beyond your limitations.
-You need to establish a baseline so you can see progress.
-The 80/20 rule
+* You need to establish a baseline so you can see progress.
-* can also be applied to equipment and gear.
-The worst time to learn something is when you’re under
+* The 80/20 rule can also be applied to equipment and gear.
+* The worst time to learn something is when you’re under pressure.
-* pressure.
 Find a way to take the pressure away.
-For example, to learn to chop with a chef's knife,
-* try practicing with a lettuce knife.
+For example, to learn to chop with a chef's knife, try practicing with a lettuce knife.